Tyreek Hill Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Season Stats

-- Hill's 735 receiving yards (91.9 per game) lead the Chiefs.
-He has 64 catches on 90 targets with six touchdowns.
+- This season Hill has 64 catches (90 targets), leading his team with 735 receiving yards (91.9 per game) plus six touchdowns.

-- Hill has seen the ball thrown his way 11 times in the red zone this season, 25.6% of his team's 43 red zone pass attempts.
+- With 11 targets in the red zone this season, Hill has been on the receiving end of 25.6% of his team's 43 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Packers.